 Also as a young boy, James worked with one of Baltimore’s Arabbers.
 (An Arabber is a street merchant who sells fruits and vegetables from a brightly painted horse-drawn cart.)
 He helped the owner sell fruits and vegetables to local residents.
 Explained James, “I packaged up whatever fruit or vegetables the customer wanted – basically did whatever was needed by the owner.”

 At age 16 James quit school and went to work at Globe Venetian Blinds.
 He packed the boxes that the blinds were packaged in and after that he worked at Montgomery Wards as a stock boy.
 At age 17 he wanted to join the Marines but he had to have his mother sign the papers since he was under age 18.
 After the Marines he went to night school and finished high school.
 He then went to the University of Baltimore City and majored in accounting.
 After doing accounting work for a period of time, he saw a sign on Rte.
 1 advertising jobs as a policeman so he signed up in 1969.
 Eventually he transferred to the homicide unit and spent 18 years there.
 In 1979 his unit became the #1 homicide unit in the entire U.S. In 1986 he retired from the police department and worked at various jobs but decided to start his own business (Excel Associates) as a private investigator.
-Now at age 72, he is still working.
+Now in his 70′s, he is still working.
 Explained James, “I don’t like to just sit and watch TV – I like to be active.”